 In this example, a team is pushing Service A to a Shared Development environment.
 In this case, Service A is at version 2.
 From there, we push it to the Staging environment and push the new version 3 of Service A to the Shared Development environment.

 In practice, you may have some other processes running in your cluster (e.g. Cert-manager and Tiller).
 These things are running for both services on a single node, which means you have better utilization of your resources.
 In this scenario, you don’t have to repeat Tiller for every single environment.

 For the external processes, you have a database and third-party APIs so you don’t need to configure the network multiple times.
 You configure it once for one cluster.
 You can add more environments if you can do namespaces, and you don’t have to configure anything external to your system.

 Environments are things that are not your software.
 They’re an important part of software delivery, even if they’re fully automated.
 In the next blog post, How to manage environments for more than one service or app in a Kubernetes cluster, we’ll show you how to better manage the environments and introduce you to the Reverse Canary concept.
 Manage all your development environments on the Humanitec platform.
 Explore our Internal Development platform on your own time.

 Manage your environments on Humanitec.
-Connect with our experts to start a free trial.
+Connect with our experts in a webinar start a free trial to test it on your own.